• Request Info

 Is a thesis required?

-All students choose between a thesis and a practicum option, and both require similar workload.
+All MS students must complete either a master’s thesis with faculty mentorship and supervision or a practicum.
 The practicum option allows students to work on an intensive, directed project with a community partner under faculty supervision.
 The practicum option culminates in a rigorous paper focused on the project and application of learning.

 What is unique about the MS in HDFS at UTK?